basho/basho_docs/source/languages/en/riak/dev/advanced/cap-controls.md

 Deleting an object requires successfully reading an object and then writing a tombstone to the object's key that specifies that an object once resided there.
 In the course of their operation, all deletes must comply with any R, W, PR, and PW values that apply along the way.

 If R and W are undefined, however, the RW (`rw`) value will substitute for both R and W during object deletes.
-In recent versions of Riak, it is nearly impossible to make reads or writes that do not somehow specify both R and W, and so you will likely never need to worry about RW.
+In recent versions of Riak, it is nearly impossible to make reads or writes that do not somehow specify both R and W, and so you will never need to worry about RW.

 ## The Implications of `notfound_ok`

 The `notfound_ok` parameter is a bucket property that determines how Riak responds if a read fails on a node.
-If `notfound_ok` is set to `true` (this is the default) is the equivalent to setting R to 1: if the first vnode to respond doesn't have a copy of the object, Riak will deem the failure authoritative and immediately return a `not found` error to the client.
+If `notfound_ok` is set to `true` (the default value) and the first vnode to respond doesn't have a copy of the object, Riak will assume that the missing value is authoritative and immediately return a `not found` result to the client.
+This will generally lead to faster response times.

 On the other hand, setting `notfound_ok` to `false` means that the responding vnode will wait for something other than a `not found` error before reporting a value to the client.
 If an object doesn't exist under a key, the coordinating vnode will wait for N vnodes to respond with `not found` before it reports `not found` to the client.

-In general, setting `notfound_ok` to `true` will return any `not found`responses to the client more quickly, instead of potentially leaving clients hanging on the line, with the drawback that Riak will falsely return `not found` if it turns out that the data lives on a vnode that is not checked for the value.

-Setting `notfound_ok` to `false` will be more thorough in checking for the value but at the cost of a small performance hit in cases where the coordinating vnode waits for responses from all vnodes and all return a `not found`.
-This problem can be mitigated by setting `basic_quorum` to `true`, which is discussed in the next section.
+This setting makes Riak search more thoroughly for objects but at the cost of slower response times, a problem can be mitigated by setting `basic_quorum` to `true`, which is discussed in the next section.

 ## Early Failure Return with `basic_quorum`

 Setting `notfound_ok` to `false` on a request (or as a bucket property) is likely to introduce additional latency.
-If you read a non-existent key, Riak will check all three responsible vnodes for the value before returning `not found` instead of checking just one.
+If you read a non-existent key, Riak will check all 3 responsible vnodes for the value before returning `not found` instead of checking just one.

-This latency problem can be mitigated by setting `basic_quorum` to `true`.
-If N is set to 3, for example, Riak will return `not found` after querying only 2 vnodes instead of 3.
-If N is set to 5, 3 nodes need to return `not found` (and so on).
+This latency problem can be mitigated by setting `basic_quorum` to `true`, which will instruct Riak to query a quorum of nodes instead of N nodes.
+A quorum of nodes is calculated as floor(N/2) + 1, meaning that 5 nodes will produce a quorum of 3, 6 nodes a quorum of 4, 7 nodes a quorum of 4, 8 nodes a quorum of 5, etc.

 The default for `basic_quorum` is `false`, so you will need to explicitly set it to `true` on reads or in a bucket's properties.
-While the scope of this setting is fairly narrow, it can greatly reduce latency in read-heavy use cases.
+While the scope of this setting is fairly narrow, it can reduce latency in read-heavy use cases.

 ## Symbolic Consistency Names